lvalinho/swapi-SDK/README.md

 };
 ```
 The actual version includes modules "root", "films", "people", "planets", "species", "starships" and "vehicles".
+All the request require an callback function to treat the response.
 Nem modules can be added but should be implemented on resource folder.

 ## Call examples